The iPhone Xs & Xr Are Here: Take A First Look At Apple's Latest Devices

 iPhone Xs

-The rumors were true: The next generation iPhone X is called the Xs.
+The rumours were true: The next generation iPhone X is called the Xs.

-It doesn’t look much different than the X, but comes in a stunning new gold finish as well as silver and space gray.
-The 5.8-inch super retina display has greater dynamic range, meaning you’ll see more colors in the photos you take and videos you stream.
+It doesn’t look much different than the X, but comes in a stunning new gold finish as well as silver and space grey.
+The 5.8-inch super retina display has greater dynamic range, meaning you’ll see more colours in the photos you take and videos you stream.

 There’s also a 6.5-inch iPhone Xs, called the iPhone Xs Max, with a super retina display that Apple says is the biggest display ever on an iPhone, thanks to the edge-to-edge screen.